Slpbcn6/biotic-hardware/README.md

-# Functional Patterns and Electromagnetic Hypotheses in MS 408

-This project documents an independent investigation into the morphology of the Voynich Manuscript (MS 408).
-The study departs from traditional linguistic interpretations to explore structural patterns **as potential inspirations for modular electromagnetic system architectures**.
-Rather than attempting linguistic decoding, the work examines whether recurring plant structures in the manuscript may correspond to analogous functional elements found in electromagnetic transmission systems.
+# Biotic Hardware Synthesis: A Computational Framework for Bio-Inspired ELF Resonant Architectures

+This project establishes a deterministic computational framework for modeling **Biotic Hardware Architectures**.
+The study evaluates the functional isomorphism between the morphological dataset of the MS 408 (Voynich Manuscript) and electromagnetic transmission requirements, specifically targeting the 12.5 Hz Schumann Resonance.
+By mapping these morphological motifs to functional blocks of a Near-Field Magnetic Induction (NFMI) system, this framework provides a baseline for designing resilient, low-entropy communication infrastructures.

-The analysis treats MS 408 as a **systematic geometric library**, mapping botanical, balneological, astronomical, and pharmaceutical sections to functional blocks of a bio-inspired electromagnetic system, including inductive coupling, signal modulation, phase management, and material optimization.
+The analysis treats MS 408 as a **systematic geometric library**, validating whether its botanical, balneological, astronomical, and pharmaceutical sections function as operational templates for high-Q filtering, inductive coupling, and phased-array synchronization in the ELF spectrum.

 ## Key Research Points

-- **Perspective:** Application of signal engineering concepts, applied physics, and bioelectronic principles to the visual structure of the manuscript.
+- **Perspective:** Application of signal engineering, applied physics, and bioelectronic principles to the deterministic morphological datasets of MS 408.
-- **Model:** Identification of a modular conceptual architecture inspired by **Near-Field Magnetic Induction (NFMI)** systems, including collective phased arrays and fractal antenna designs.
+- **Model:** Identification of a modular conceptual architecture based on **Near-Field Magnetic Induction (NFMI)**, utilizing collective phased arrays and fractal antenna designs.
-- **Methodology:** Structural analysis of botanical illustrations to identify geometric patterns resembling transmission block-diagram elements:
+- **Methodology:** Structural analysis of MS 408 geometric patterns to establish a formal mapping between morphological features and electromagnetic transmission elements.
-  - Data/Ground coupling (dense root structures)
-  - Modulation and high-Q filtering (leaf serrations, bilateral symmetries)
-  - Inductive coupling (spiral roots as fractal antennas)
-  - Beamforming and phase modulation (circular aperture radiators, N-PSK constellations)
-  - Material preparation (pharmaceutical section as a doping and dielectric layer)

 These geometries are presented as a conceptual baseline for future computational validation to test hypothetical behaviors such as NFMI coupling efficiency, signal directionality, and system synchronization.

 Simulation Baseline: [/data/parameters.json](./data/parameters.json) — *Contains fixed parameters and geometric instances for 12.5 Hz resonance modeling.*

 ## Objective

-- **Technical Hypothesis:** Provide the scientific community with an alternative technical hypothesis for interpreting structural motifs in MS 408 botanical illustrations.
+- **Technical Hypothesis:** Provide the scientific community with a deterministic framework for interpreting MS 408 morphological motifs as functional templates for bio-inspired electromagnetic architectures.
 - **Open Validation:** Share structural mappings to encourage technical critique, computational modeling, and simulation of bio-inspired electromagnetic architectures.
-- **Interdisciplinary Inquiry:** Offer patterns as a line of inquiry connecting historical iconography, plant physiology, and bio-inspired engineering concepts.
+- **Interdisciplinary Inquiry:** Offer a data-driven line of inquiry connecting MS 408 morphological datasets, biophysics, and bio-inspired engineering concepts.

 ## Propagation and Signal Flow